Natalie Portman refuses to attend ceremony for Israeli million-dollar prize

 In a statement on its website, the foundation that awards the Genesis Prize quoted a representative for Portman as saying: “Recent events in Israel have been extremely distressing to her and she does not feel comfortable participating in any public events in Israel.”

 It gave no further details of her reasons.
-An email to Portman’s publicist in Los Angeles seeking further information was not immediately answered.
+Portman’s publicist in Los Angeles did not immediately respond to an email seeking further information was not answered.

 The foundation said it “admires her humanity, and respects her right to publicly disagree with the policies of the government of Israel”.